In this guide, you will learn how to improve Google Knowledge Graph for your business.

 Step 2: Create Usable Schema Markup Data On Your Website

-To ensure that your information is able to be located by the crawler, you want to share information on your website in a format that will display properly for the Knowledge Graph Cards.
+To ensure that the crawler can locate your information, you want to share information on your website in a format that will display properly for the Knowledge Graph Cards.
 You can do this by implementing schema markup for a company website.

 Include as much of the following information as you can, including:

-Step 3: Verify That You’re Business is Set Up and Valid Within Google My Business
+Step 3: Verify That Your Business is Set Up and Valid Within Google My Business

-If you have already been added to Google My Business, then all you should need to do is verify that you have ownership of your official site and a card can be created.
+If you have already been added to Google My Business, all you should do is verify that you have ownership of your official site and a card can be created.

 Step 4: Keep Information Up to Date